masterzen/blog/_posts/2020-12-16-desiging-a-keyboard-part4.md

 When clicking on the _Plot_ button, the files are generated (in the folder previously entered).

-The next step is to generate the drill files, which contain the location where to drill holes (mounting or for some components).
+The next step is to generate the drill files, which contain the location where to drill holes (for both types of holes: mounting holes or for through-hole components, and for plated and non-plated holes).
 This can be done by clicking on the _Generate Drill Files_ button next to the _Plot_ button in the previous window:

 [![Plot Gerber](/images/uploads/2020/10/kicad-plot-drill-files.png){: .align-center style="width: 85%"}](/images/uploads/2020/10/kicad-plot-drill-files.png)